playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 class AppComponent {}
 ```

-Now we should be able to see the `p` tag rendering!
+Now, we should be able to see the `p` tag rendering!

 <iframe data-frame-title="Angular ViewContainer Template - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-viewcontainer-template-110?template=node&embed=1&file=src%2Fmain.ts"></iframe>